YMCA of the USA: History

-First century
+19th Century

 The first YMCA in the United States opened on December 29, 1851, in Boston, Massachusetts.
 It was founded in 1851 by Captain Thomas Valentine Sullivan (1800–59), an American seaman and missionary.
 He was influenced by the London YMCA and saw the association as an opportunity to provide a "home away from home" for young sailors on shore leave.
 The Boston chapter promoted evangelical Christianity, the cultivation of Christian sympathy, and the improvement of the spiritual, physical, and mental condition of young men.
 By 1853, the Boston YMCA had 1,500 members, most of whom were merchants and artisans.
 Hardware merchant Franklin W. Smith was the first elected president in 1855.

 Members paid an annual membership fee to use the facilities and services of the association.
 Because of political, physical, and population changes in Boston during the second half of the century, the Boston YMCA established branch divisions to satisfy the needs of local neighborhoods.
 From its early days, the Boston YMCA offered educational classes.
 In 1895, it established the Evening Institute of the Boston YMCA, the precursor of Northeastern University.
 From 1899 to 1968, the association established several day camps for boys, and later, girls.
 Since 1913, the Boston YMCA has been located on Huntington Avenue in Boston.
 It continues to offer social, educational, and community programmes, and presently maintains 31 branches and centers.
 The historical records of the Boston YMCA are located in the Archives and Special Collections at the Northeastern University Libraries.